ScryEngineering/scrygroup.com/content/tutorial-pages/2018-05-07/SQLite-foreign-keys.md

 <!-- end excerpt -->

-This API requires some tables that have foreign key relationships between them, no big deal I thought so I wrote some definitions as follows:
+This API requires some tables that have foreign key relationships between them, so I wrote some definitions as follows:

 ```python
 class Utterance(db.Model):